Hong Kong protests make bankers fret over offshore yuan role

 As China steadily opens up, Hong Kong lives with the threat that its crucial role as China's biggest yuan hub could become diminished as business flows to the mainland's growing financial centres in Shanghai and Shenzhen.

-The past week has seen the strongest protests yet in the former British colony against Beijing's control, prompting Hong Kong Financial Secretary John Tsang to warn that if the unrest goes on too long it could cause more "permanent" damage than a possible blip in the city's stock market.
+The past week has seen the strongest protests yet in the former British colony against Beijing's control.

-"Hong Kong is at a critical juncture," Tsang said on Friday.
-"This is not the time to lay blame... this is the time that we have to come together to solve problems."

 "Hong Kong has served its purpose and maintained its lead because it is a Chinese city with Western characteristics," said the Asia-Pacific treasurer with a European company in Hong Kong who requested anonymity due to the political sensitivities.